Why ProRes on Windows is Still Not a Good Option for Editors

 You have a few options:

-Option 1: Get all of your assets on a hard drive, connect it to a Mac with your NLE installed, and render it out.
+1: Get all of your assets on a hard drive.
+Connect it to a Mac with your NLE installed, and render it out.

-Option 2: If that’s not practical, you can always export a high-quality DNxHR file (something even higher bit-rate than the target flavor of ProRes) and then send that off to a Mac-owning friend who can transcode it to ProRes and send it back.
+2: If that’s not practical, you can always export a high-quality DNxHR file (something even higher bit-rate than the target flavor of ProRes).
+Then send that off to a Mac-owning friend who can transcode it to ProRes and send it back.

-Option 5: Or you can head to your local Apple store, plug in your thumb drive with the exported DNxHR, fire up Compressor, and transcode to ProRes.
+Or 5: Or you can head to your local Apple store.
+Plug in your thumb drive with the exported DNxHR, fire up Compressor, and transcode to ProRes.
 (Just kidding.
 Don’t actually do that.)